Lic. Psychotherapist, IFS, Breathwork, Trauma & Nervous system specialist

 An integrative process

-Experience a holistic approach that integrates mind, body, and emotions to support meaningful change and lasting balance.
-Combining psychodynamic therapy, somatic breathwork, and a trauma-informed perspective, I guide you in uncovering the unconscious patterns and nervous system responses that shape your life.
+Experience a holistic approach that integrates mind, body, and emotions to support meaningful, lasting change.
+Combining psychodynamic therapy, Internal Family Systems (IFS), somatic work, breathwork, and a trauma-informed lens, I help you uncover the unconscious patterns and nervous system responses shaping your life.

-Mapping Your History: Exploring the experiences and patterns that have shaped you.
+Mapping Your History – Understanding the experiences and relational patterns that have shaped you.

-Building Awareness: Identifying recurring thoughts, beliefs, and behaviors.
+Building Awareness – Identifying recurring thoughts, beliefs, emotions, and protective strategies.

-Releasing Limitations: Letting go of emotions, habits, and expectations that no longer serve you.
+Releasing Limitations – Letting go of emotional burdens and adaptations that no longer serve you.

-About Internal Family systems (IFS): This is an evidence-based, non-pathologizing approach that understands the psyche as an inner system of “parts,” each carrying its own emotions, beliefs, and somatic expressions.
-At the center is the Self — a calm, wise essence that is inherently whole.
+IFS is an evidence-based, non-pathologizing model that understands the psyche as an inner system of parts, each carrying emotions, beliefs, and somatic imprints.
+At the core is the Self: a grounded, wise center capable of compassion and clarity.

 Are you ready to show up for yourself?